 The state’s primary cash crop at the time was rice.
 Soybean growing was primarily motivated by rice’s depleting the soil’s nutrients.
 In 2017, soybeans were grown on over 3.5 million acres of land in the state.
 In 2016, the crop brought in $1.4 billion in revenue, or around 20% of the total income generated by the agricultural industry.
 Soybean acreage yields have risen to an average of 50 to 60 bushels in recent years.

 |Production (M bu)

 Soybean cultivation for beginners

 Soybeans are cultivated from seeds harvested from the field the year before.
 Soybean seeds are cleaned and packed with mature soybeans intended for use as seeds.
-High yield, drought resistance, colour, and weather resistance are some of the plant features farmers look for while selecting seeds.
+High yield, drought resistance, color, and weather resistance are some of the plants features farmers look for while selecting seeds.

 All previous crop leftovers must be buried by ploughing, disking, or other equipment.
 Use this strategy on fields not in danger of water or wind erosion.